hammerlab/survivalstan/README.md

     $ pip install survivalstan ## (not yet set up)

-For now, please clone the repo:
+Or, you can clone the repo:

     $ git clone https://github.com/hammerlab/survivalstan.git
     $ pip install .